sgregory86/bp-trackr/README.md

 BPTrackr
 ====================

-A blood pressure web application using AngularJS, TypeScript, Node, Express, Mongoose, Gulp, Bootstrap and Sass.
+A Blood Pressure application built on Angular 1.5 components, TypeScript, Express and MongoDB.

 ## Prerequisites